 If you have been assessed as needing to receive non-residential care, please download and read our ‘Paying for your non-residential care and support' guide.

-Paying towards care & support in a residential or nursing home
+Paying towards care and support in a residential or nursing home

 If you have been assessed as needing to receive care and support in a registered care home, please download and read our ‘Paying towards your Care and Support in a Residential or Nursing Home’ factsheet.

 Buying your own care and support

 Managing your care and support finances

 We want to help support you to make informed, affordable and long term financial decisions about your care.